 Toro Semuliki Wildlife Reserve

-There are four communities living around the reserve and these include;
+Communities living around the reserve

 Kasesenge-kyakabaseke community